Home |

 Serious Depression is often treated with drugs designed to increase the levels of the levels of neurotransmitters in the brain, especially serotonin.
 Selective serotonin reuptake inhibitors (SSRIs) such as citalopram, fluoxetine and paroxetine are quite common.
 Such drugs help to elevate the mood of the patient but they are merely treating the SYMPTOMS.
 They do not address the root CAUSE and they will not CURE the condition.

-Depression is a psychological negative feedback loop which manifests in the biochemical world as a brain with the symptoms listed above.
+Depression is a psychological positive feedback loop which manifests in the biochemical world as a brain with the symptoms listed above.
 Being faced with an impossible wall whenever you want to do something depresses the tendency to do anything because you can't see how it can work!
 Telling yourself that nothing can work in neurobiological terms is telling your brain to reduce the neurotransmitter levels to stop your neurons firing to stop yourself from doing something that can't work.
-The lowered brain activity makes it harder to see a solution which lowers the transmitter level further and you have a negative feedback loop.
+The lowered brain activity makes it harder to see a solution which lowers the transmitter level further and you have a positive feedback loop.
 The brain is doing what the MIND is asking of it.
 The brain is being the faithful servant.
 You can only cure the brain by curing the mind!

 No doubt your GP and shrink will tell you that I am trivialising the complex and difficult world of depression and that expert neurobiologists and psychiatric researchers with doctorates and professorships know a lot more than I do...
 But I have cured it!
 They haven't!
 Most of them have probably never been seriously depressed with suicidal tendencies.
 What understanding do they really have?